Things to see and do - Salamanca

 The builders of the New Cathedral luckily respected the Old Cathedral that stands by its side.
 It seems like a good example of a romanesque cathedral, and the lantern tower, with two levels of windows, is one of the most beautiful of its kind.
 The Chapel of San Martin is decorated with 13C frescos.
 The grand retable in the central apse is made up of 53 compartments with surprisingly fresh colours and fine detail.

-It took several centuries to build, which explains the variety of styles: gothic, Renaissance and baroque.
-The western façade is divided by four large arches that correspond to the interior plan of the church.
-The northern portal is decorated with a delicate bas-relief illustrating the entrance of Jesus into Jerusalem on Palm Sunday.
-The interior has some fine vaults and corniches with narrow pillars.
+The cathedral's construction lasted more than two centuries, which explains its variety of styles (Gothic, Renaissance and Baroque).
+The west front is divided by four large arches that correspond to the interior plan of the church.
+The north doorway is decorated with a delicate bas-relief illustrating Jesus' entry into Jerusalem on Palm Sunday.
+The interior is notable for its fine vaulting, delicate cornices and sweeping pillars.